(918) 250-7663

 How to Check Their Credentials

-Verifying a contractor’s credentials isn’t just about asking for documents; you need to ensure they’re legitimate.
+Verifying a contractor’s credentials is more than just looking at a piece of paper.
+You need to ensure they are legitimate.
 Start by requesting the contractor’s license number and a current Certificate of Insurance (COI).
 Avoid relying on photocopies, as these could be outdated or altered.

 To verify licensing, visit your state’s official licensing board website.
-Most states offer searchable online databases where you can look up contractors by their license number or name.
-These databases often provide details like license status, expiration dates, disciplinary actions, and any complaints filed against the contractor.
+Most states offer searchable online databases.
+You can look up contractors by their license number or name.
+These databases often provide details like license status, expiration dates, disciplinary actions, and any complaints filed.

-If your state doesn’t require licenses, contact your local building department or city hall to check for local registration rules.
-Many local governments maintain their own contractor databases, which can confirm whether the contractor is authorized to work in your area.
+If your state does not require licenses, contact your local building department or city hall to check for local registration rules.
+Many local governments maintain their own contractor databases.
+These can confirm whether the contractor is authorized to work in your area.

 For insurance verification, call the insurance company listed on the COI.
 Confirm that the policy is active, covers the duration of your project, and includes both general liability and workers’ compensation.
-The insurance agent can also verify the coverage amounts and ensure the certificate hasn’t been tampered with.
+The insurance agent can also verify the coverage amounts and ensure the certificate has not been tampered with.

 2. Do You Have Experience with My Type of Roof?

 Ask specific questions about their experience.
 Have they handled projects like yours in the past two years?
 Do they hold certifications from manufacturers for your roofing type?
-Certifications often indicate specialized training and can come with better warranties, giving you extra peace of mind.
+Certifications often indicate specialized training.
+They can also come with better warranties, giving you extra peace of mind.

 How to Review Their Past Work